drzhonghao/apistudy/README.md

-# Updating Client Code to Call More Recent Libraries without Examples
+# Synthesizing Code Sample for New API

 ## Project summary